bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 "unifont" that is currently harded coded to reference this font in the setup area of the TEX file.

+The recommended location for MaxOSX could be in the user's own font directory such as the following.

+    /Users/james/Library/Fonts/unifont-13.0.06.ttf

+For Windows10 the user could also place fonts in

+    C:\Users\james\AppData\Local\Microsoft\Windows\Fonts

 The "fontforge" program which is a free download can be run to examine the coverage glyphs of this font file.
 This allows us to discover the Unicode block range(s) this font file is designed to cover.